Bulimba

+Bulimba is an affluent inner eastern suburb in the City of Brisbane, Queensland, Australia, located approximately 4 kilometres (2.5 mi) north-east of the Brisbane CBD on the southern bank of the Brisbane River.

+Characterised by its riverside setting, leafy residential streets, traditional Queenslander architecture homes, and a prominent dining and retail precinct centred on Oxford Street, Bulimba forms part of the upscale 4171 postcode.

 Geography

 Bulimba is located 4 km north-east of the CBD on the southern bank of the Brisbane River, but it is 9 km by road.

 Toponymy

 Bulimba is reportedly a Yugarapul word used meaning 'place of the magpie lark'.
 The same word is the origin of the nearby Bulimba Creek, and of the Bulimba Reach on which the suburb is located.
 The leader, Bilin Bilin, has his name based upon the magpie lark, or the pee-wee.